1. Performance is a fishbowl

 When to kill a test

-Kill or replace a content piece if it isn't ranking top-50 after 90 days.
-If it is ranking but producing under $0.10 EPC over 1,000+ clicks, the search intent doesn't match the offer — repurpose the URL for something else.
+Your "cost" is content production hours.
+The 10% margin line translates to: a page that has earned less than ~1.1× the hourly value of the time spent creating and maintaining it.
+Practically: kill or repurpose a page if it isn't ranking top-50 after 90 days.
+If it's ranking but producing under $0.10 EPC over 1,000+ clicks, the search intent doesn't match the offer — repurpose for something else.

+Your "cost" is posting bandwidth and reputation.
 Stop posting in a community after 5–10 attempts at varied angles if engagement is consistently low or conversions stay zero.
 Move bandwidth to communities that respond.
-Don't burn your reputation arguing with the audience.
+Don't burn your reputation arguing with the audience — reputation is the asset that compounds.

-Stop emailing a segment if EPC stays below your time-cost threshold across 3+ sends.
+Your "cost" is list-trust (one of the most finite assets in marketing).
+Stop emailing a segment if EPC stays below your effort threshold across 3+ sends.
 Resegment, re-engage, or sunset.
-List-trust is finite.

 When to double down

 - Pattern holds across at least two distinct time periods.
-Single-week spikes are sometimes real, often coincidence.
+Single-week spikes are sometimes real, often coincidence — especially around weekends, paydays, and holidays.

 - You can name the reason it's working.
-If you cannot explain why a campaign / page / community / send is profitable, you cannot defend it when it stops being profitable.
+If you can't explain why a campaign / page / community / send is profitable, you can't defend it when it stops being profitable.
+"T1 traffic + tools angle + Wednesday morning" is a defensible reason.
+"Just lucky" is not.

 Double spend before you 5×.
 Doubling sometimes erodes EPC because you're buying lower-quality audience at the margin.
 Test the next budget tier before committing.